All Projects

 Navigation

-Arrow navigation and distance to next item to help find the next exhibit.
+Arrow navigation with distance indicator to help visitors locate the next exhibit.

 Tour Guide

-Character-based guide providing content and narration with spatial reality.
+Character-based guide providing content and narration with spatial audio.

 Results